 We hope that everyone enjoys the JRPGL and best of luck to those competing!

-Welcome to RPGamer’s brand new website.
-Due to the wholesale change in our back-end and systems only content created from 2018 onwards has been carried over to our new site.
+RPGamer has been covering RPGs since 1998, with the current version of the site launched in 2018.
+Due to the wholesale change in our back-end and systems only certain content created from 2018 onwards has been carried over to our new site.
 However, all of our older content can still be found at archive.rpgamer.com.